 - In the Gargoyles episode "The Reckoning", Fang uses this joke "How many gargoyles does it take to screw in a light bulb?"
 The question is never answered, and the creator, Greg Weisman, eventually turned it into a contest on his "Ask Greg" website.

 - Spongebob Squarepants: One of SpongeBob's racist jokes in "Squirrel Jokes": "How come it takes more than one squirrel to screw in a lightbulb?
 Because they're SO.
 DARN.
 STUPID!"

-- In Family Guy - Brian mentions that Peter doesn't have a great history when it comes to telling jokes.
-Cutaway Gag to Peter on the Planet Of The Apes, surrounded and held at gunpoint.
+- Brian mentions that Peter doesn't have a great history when it comes to telling jokes.
+Cutaway Gag to Peter on the Planet of the Apes, surrounded and held at gunpoint.